 - Save backup in VCS when the deployment finishes: If selected, a backup of the deployment will be saved in the Version Control System you have configured.
 The backup will be performed both for successful and unsuccessful deployments, using the metadata of the first enabled server in the first enabled cluster.

 - Execute rollback when the deployment fails in the first server: The first enabled server of the first enabled cluster of the environment works as a test base for the deployment.
-If this option is selected and the deployment fails there, the Solution Manager will restore its previous state by executing the backup for the last successful deployment.
+If this option is selected and the deployment fails there, the Solution Manager will restore its previous state by executing the backup saved during the latest successful deployment, in the Version Control System.

 - Deployment type: There are two types of deployments according to whether